 General Idi Amin Dada: A Self-Portrait is the 1974 documentary film by Barbet Schroeder.
-Schroeder, who is known for such films as Bar Fly and Single White Female, began his filmmaking career making documneteries.
+Known for such films as Bar Fly and Single White Female, he began his filmmaking career making documentaries.
 In 1974, Schroeder struck a deal with a television network who was making one-hour shows about heads of state around the world.
 The network agreed to let him make his film first and in return give them enough footage from the shoot to turn it into a one-hour show.

 Besides the documentary, this Criterion Collection edition includes interviews with Schroeder from 2001 and 2017, an interview with journalist and author Andrew Rice about Amin’s regime, and an essay by critic J. Hoberman.

 This documentary is an important look at unchecked power, racism, nativism, and violence through the dictator’s own lens.
 If we are to continue to learn from the past, returning to films like General Idi Amin Dada: A Self-Portrait becomes all that more important.